KrishnaVeer7712/Portfolio/README.md

 🚀 Personal Portfolio

 📌 About
-This is my personal portfolio website, designed with a terminal-inspired interface to showcase my journey.
-It's fully responsive, interactive, and open-source.
+This is my personal portfolio website fully responsive, interactive, and open-source.